GDPR and Using the Salesforce Individual Object

 Keeping Data Privacy (Individual) Records Up to Date

 When Contact, Lead, Person Account, or other Custom Object child records are renamed, the Individual record should be as well for consistency.
-Email Opt Out and Do Not Call fields on the record should be also be updated as an initial preference and as customer’s preferences change.
+Email Opt Out and Do Not Call fields on the record should be also be updated as an initial preference and as a customer’s preferences change.
 Additionally, the Contact/Lead/Person Account’s email, phone number or any other personal information could be initially logged and kept up to date in custom fields on their data privacy records.
 You may also want to consider adding customer status or any other means of identifying your legal basis for processing.
 These updates can be achieved:

 • Manually